openskies-sh/aircraftregistry/README.md

 Python 3 is required for this and install dependencies using `pip install -r requirements.txt`.

+### 2. For Local testing turn off Securing API endpoints

+Go to `settings.py` and file and set `SECURE_API_ENDPOINTS` as `False` to disable secure endpoints, this means that you dont need the JWT tokens for Identity and Authenication for the endpoints.
+For more information about Identity and Roles for the registry, please review [comprehensive paper](https://github.com/openskies-sh/aircraftregistry/blob/master/documents/registration-identity-authentication.md)

 ### 2. Create Initial Database

 Use `python manage.py migrate` to create the initial database tables locally.
 It will use the default SQLLite.